Sam1320/Capstone_Proposal/README.md

 # Udacity Machine Learning Engineer Capstone Project
-This directory contains all of the code, text and other sources used to complete the final project of the Nanodegree.
+This directory contains all of the code, text and other resources used to complete Udacity's Machine Learning Engineer Nanodegree final project.

 # Project Proposal and Final Report
 - [Project Proposal](https://github.com/Sam1320/Udacity_MLND_Capstone/blob/master/proposal.pdf)